-Hydropower accounts for 99% of all energy produced in Québec.
-The predominance of this clean, affordable source of energy is a hallmark of Québec and gives it an undeniable advantage in the North American marketplace.
+Nearly 99% of all energy produced in Québec is renewable, and almost entirely hydroelectric.
+The predominance of this clean, affordable source of energy is a hallmark of Québec and gives it an undeniable advantage in North American markets.

 - Most of the rest of Québec’s energy is produced with natural gas, especially in the industrial sector.